Environment Variables API¶

 secret | Used to store passwords and other secrets, automatically prevents Endpoint from exposing its value.
 It's the default type. |

-API Limits¶
+Limits¶

 Check the limits page for limits on ingestion, queries, API Endpoints, and more.

-The Environment Variables API has limits of:
+The Environment Variables API has the following limits:

 - 5 requests per second.